 Many fellowships cover fees in addition to providing a stipend.
 If this is true for you, the fellowship should be noted on your ZotBill.
 You will need to register for a minimum of 1 unit before the fee payment will be activated however (see "Registration" in Part 5 below).
-If your bill continues to show a balance after you have registered, you should check with Pam McDonald to sort things out.
+If your bill continues to show a balance after you have registered, you should go to the Graduate Division Office in 120 Aldrich Hall to sort things out.